Stony Brook University

 In the relentless pursuit of tomorrow’s big ideas

-A degree from Stony Brook—an institution with award-winning faculty, accomplished students, rigorous and innovative academic programs, significant research opportunities, and a proven track record of successful alumni—will take you far beyond your expectations, opening doors to countless career possibilities.
+A degree from Stony Brook—an institution with award-winning faculty, accomplished students, innovative academic programs and a proven track record of successful alumni—will take you far beyond your expectations, opening doors to countless career possibilities.
 In fact, 94% of recent Stony Brook University graduates are currently employed or enrolled in graduate or professional school.

 Stony Brook’s faculty have received international and national recognition for their achievements.
-Nobel Laureates, Guggenheim Fellows, Pulitzer Prize winners, and MacArthur grant recipients teach on our campus, making it a magnet for outstanding students.
+Nobel Laureates, Guggenheim Fellows, Pulitzer Prize winners and MacArthur Grant recipients teach on our campus, making it a magnet for outstanding students.

 Stony Brook University’s 1,040-acre campus is located on Long Island’s North Shore, 60 miles east of New York City and close to beaches and woodlands.
-Our proximity to New York City and a railroad station right on campus make it easy for students to take advantage of all that Manhattan has to offer.
-Visit us and discover what led Kiplinger’s to rank Stony Brook as one of the 30 best values in public colleges.
+Our proximity to New York City and a railroad station right on campus make it easy for students to take advantage of all Manhattan has to offer.
+Visit our website and discover what led Forbes to rank Stony Brook as one of the Top 25 public universities.

 • 1,040 acres